cpgf/cpgf/samples/opengl/readme.txt

 The sample will display a colorful rotating 3D cube, and a text string is around the cube.
 Press arrow keys (up, down, left, right) to move the cube a little bit.
-All the GL/GLUT related code is written in Lua and Javascript.
+All the GL/GLUT related code is written in Lua, Javascript, or Python.